npope/home-assistant-crestron-component/README.md

         value_join: 2
 ```

+Note: Make sure to set the Xsig option to 2 (propagates all data, even if the same value for a signal is received multiple times) otherwise setting the same value consecutively will not work.

 # Improvements to the media player
 - Added volume up/down functiosn that pulse a digital join.
 - Changed the mute function to be a toggle that pulses a digital join.
 This better suits my project.